suaefar/ryzen-test/README.md

 > ./kill-ryzen.sh 8 2

 However, with only 16Gb RAM, this configuration might still run out of memory.
-4 loops with 4 threads each is a save choice on machines with 16Gb RAM.
+4 loops with 4 threads each is a safe choice on machines with 16Gb RAM.

 > ./kill-ryzen.sh 4 4